-THE eagerly-awaited report of Sir Nicholas Lockyer on his in-THE eagerly-awaited report of Sir Nicholas Lockyer on his in-quiry into the financial position of Tasmania as affected by Federation was issued yesterday.
+THE eagerly-awaited report of Sir Nicholas Lockyer on his in-THE eagerly-awaited report of Sir Nicholas Lockyer on his inquiry into the financial position of Tasmania as affected by Federation was issued yesterday.
 It is a lengthy document.
 Sir Nicholas admits that "the financial position of Tasmania is one of serious moment, and calls for immediate attention."
-He does not support the State Government's claim for a special an-nual grant by the Commonwealth of £545,000 for ten years, be-cause in his emission it is "not only excessive but its cause, in his opinion, it is "not only excessive, but its approval would probably defeat the purpose for which it is intended, and relieve the State of the necessary incentive for a reform in the methods of administration."
+He does not support the State Government's claim for a special annual grant by the Commonwealth of £545,000 for ten years, because in his emission it is "not only excessive but it is cause, in his opinion, it is "not only excessive, but its approval would probably defeat the purpose for which it is intended, and relieve the State of the necessary incentive for a reform in the methods of administration."